Lanterns on the Lake at Scala

 Overall Lanterns on the Lake played well and the show ran smoothly.
 Nobody seemed to be particularly blown away, but the whole experience was enjoyable.

-For further information about Lanterns on the Lake and future events visit here.
+For further information and future events visit Lanterns on the Lake’s website here.